sorin-ionescu/prezto/modules/spectrum/README.md

 Provides for easier use of 256 colors and effects.

-To learn more about text formatting, read [That 256 Color Thing][1].
+To learn more about text formatting, read [A Guide to 256 Color Codes][1].

 Variables
 ---------